balexdalex42/CSE151A-Group-Project-Gordon-Yang-Nafi-Mahbub-Alex-Tatoian-/WrittenReport.md

 # Written Report

 ## Introduction
 For this project, we wanted to try classifying asteroids as potentially hazardous (PHA) using the NASA Small Body Database (SBDB) dataset, which contains detailed orbital and physical properties of over 958,000 asteroids.
-We picked this because it’s a real life challenge tying into planetary defense, like with NASA's DART mission which aims to prove whether we can strike an asteroid to alter its orbit and cause one heading towards Earth to miss instead.
+We picked this because it’s a real life challenge tying into planetary defense, like with NASA's DART mission which aims to prove whether we can strike an asteroid to alter its orbit and cause one heading towards Earth to miss instead, saving numerous lives.
+An extremely good predictive model that can classify a newly discovered asteroid as hazardous or not could go a long way to save many lives and our biosphere, and give humanity the time it needs to prepare its response.

 ## Figures